 The following table lists, as of August 10, 2023, the number of shares of common stock beneficially owned by (i) each person, entity or group (as that term is used in Section 13(d)(3) of the Securities Exchange Act of 1934) known to the Company to be the beneficial owner of more than 5% of the outstanding common stock; (ii) each of our directors; (iii) each of our Named Executive Officers; and (iv) all executive officers and directors as a group.
 Information relating to beneficial ownership of common stock by our principal stockholders and management is based upon information furnished by each person using "beneficial ownership" concepts under the rules of the SEC.
-Under these rules, a person is deemed to be a beneficial owner of a security if that person directly or indirectly has or shares votting power, which includes the power to vote or direct the voting of the security.
+Under these rules, a person is deemed to be a beneficial owner of a security if that person directly or indirectly has or shares voting power, which includes the power to vote or direct the voting of the security, or investment power, which includes the power to dispose or direct the disposition of the security.
 The person is also deemed to be a beneficial owner of any security of which that person has a right to acquire beneficial ownership within 60 days.
-Under the SEC rules, more than one person may be deemed to be a beneficial owner of securities, and a person may be deemed to be a beneficial owner of securities as to which he or she may not have any pecuniary interest.
+Under the SEC rules, more than one person may be deemed to be a beneficial owner of securities as to which he or she may not have any pecuniary interest.
 Except as noted below, each person has sole voting and investment power with respect to the shares beneficially owned and each stockholder's address is c/o Red Cat Holdings, Inc., 15 Ave.
 Munoz Rivera, STE 2200, San Juan, PR 00901.